stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 the same function space**.

-The above mentioned built-in `X_plus_Y` is one of the built-ins to be used in this Example, specifically to calculate
+The above mentioned built-in `X_plus_Y` is one of the built-ins to be used in this example, specifically to calculate

 ```
 field_out_w0 = field1_out_w0 + field2_out_w0